wailsapp/wails/README.md

 ## Features

 - Use standard Go for the backend
-- Use any frontend technology to build your UI
+- Use any frontend technology you are already familiar with to build your UI
-- Quickly create Vue, Vuetify or React frontends for your Go programs
+- Quickly create rich frontends for your Go programs using pre-built templates
-- Expose Go methods/functions to the frontend via a single bind command
-- Uses native rendering engines - no embedded browser
-- Shared events system
+- Easily call Go methods from Javascript
+- Auto-generated Typescript definitions for your Go structs and methods
-- Native file dialogs
+- Native Dialogs & Menus
+- Supports modern translucency and "frosted window" effects
+- Unified eventing system between Go and Javascript
-- Powerful cli tool
+- Powerful cli tool to quickly generate and build your projects
 - Multiplatform
+- Uses native rendering engines - *no embedded browser*!

 <span id="nav-5"></span>